-Theme Description How we will achieve this Raedwald Trust creates a culture of continuous improvement in its Culture schools through self-evaluation, challenge, support and appropriate action.
+Theme Description How we will achieve this Raedwald Trust creates a culture of continuous improvement in its schools through self-evaluation, challenge, support and appropriate action.
 School improvement model The trust has a clearly defined and effective strategy to improve and maintain the performance of schools that are already part of the trust, as well as those that join.
 2.1: AIPs, Appraisals and CPD is fully aligned to trust wide ambitions ensuring all parts of the organisation are pulling in the same direction.
 We will use our Rapid Action Planning protocols to intervene collectively where standards fall short of expectations.
 Transformation The trust takes on challenging schools and transforms previously underperforming schools by delivering broad and sustainable improvement.
 2.2: We will work alongside other alternative provisions and mainstream settings through impactful outreach work to secure the highest standards of education are consistently delivered to students

-System-led improvement system.
-2.3: We will participate in local and national forums aimed at improving standards and driving excellence in our sector.
-We will work alongside colleagues from other settings and sectors to secure a joined up approach ------------------------ --------- --
+System-led improvement I underpetrorming schools to improve, and contributes to billiging a trust-leg 2.3: We will participate in local and national forums aimed at improving standards and driving excellence in our sector.
+We will work alongside colleagues from other settings and sectors to secure a joined-up approach ------------------------ -- ---